HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/README.md

 To use the fix, please simply download the binary file above (or compile it yourself) and **start it as any other program**.
 It works as an independent C++ process.
 It does not change any registry keys (with the exception of the autostart key for itself) and does not inject any DLLs to other processes.

-To quit this program, please **simply kill** `Windows11DragAndDropToTaskbarPartialFix.exe` or `Windows 11 Drag & Drop to the Taskbar (Partial Fix)` **by the Task Manager**.
+To quit this program, please **simply kill** `Windows11DragAndDropToTaskbarFix.exe` or `Windows 11 Drag & Drop to the Taskbar (Fix)` **by the Task Manager**.

 ### **Configuration**
-Since version 1.1 it's possible to configure the program by creating a configuration file at the same location as `Windows11DragAndDropToTaskbarPartialFix.exe`.
-The configuration file should be named: `Windows11DragAndDropToTaskbarPartialFixConfig.txt` and may contain the following variables:
+Since version 1.1 it's possible to configure the program by creating a configuration file at the same location as `Windows11DragAndDropToTaskbarFix.exe`.
+The configuration file should be named: `Windows11DragAndDropToTaskbarFixConfig.txt` and may contain the following variables:

 ```
 //Should the program run automatically on system startup?
 1 = true, 0 = false.